 Meanwhile Ruth, Harry and Carl had tried to put out the fire, but had to stop their efforts when a series of explosions suddenly occured in the burning wreck.
 At the same time there was a lot of clattering as from an automatic weapon.
 According to the Swedish military authories, the plane was unarmed, so it was probably signal ammunition.
-A rocket also blew away from the wreck.
+Also a rocket flew away from the wreck.

-The fire brigade came around 3AM with twelve fire brigade soldiers, but by then most of the plane had burned, so there wasn't much they could do.
+The fire brigade came around 3AM with twelve firefighters.
+As most of the plane had already burned there wasn't much they could do.